7 Proven Chipping Drills & Tips To Get Up-And-Down

 August Noble was first introduced to golf at 7 years old.
 In 2013 he started seriously working on his game and was able to reduce his handicap from 19 to 3.4 in less than two years.
 He's been helping other golfers do the same ever since.
 Current Handicap: 4

-A new driver won’t make you a better golfer… these proven chipping drills will.
+Getting a new driver won’t suddenly make you the best golfer… but these simple chipping drills definitely can.

 If you want to shoot lower scores, stop trying to hit longer drives and start working on your chipping.